laisfbbraga/laisfbbraga/README.md

 ## Hi there 👋
-Data & Analytics | Accounting (UnB) → Data & Technology
+Cybersecurity & Data | Accounting (UnB) → Technology
 Database student @ Impacta | Former External Audit @ KPMG

-I’m transitioning from finance to data and technology, applying a strong background in audit, data validation, and business context to build data-driven solutions.
+I’m transitioning from finance to data and technology, applying a strong background in audit, data validation, and business context to technology and cybersecurity-related challenges, with a focus on data-driven and risk-informed decision-making.

 ### 🔍 Current Focus
-- Data Science & Analytics
+- Cybersecurity & Risk Analytics
-- Data Engineering (Python, SQL)
+- Data Science & Data Engineering (Python, SQL)
-- Machine Learning (learning & applied projects)
+- Machine Learning & Automation
-- Data quality & governance (as a plus)
+- Data quality, governance & controls

 ### 🚀 What I’m building
 - End-to-end data projects (analysis → modeling → insights)
 - Structured repositories focused on learning and real-world scenarios
 - Applied machine learning and automation experiments
+- Explorations at the intersection of data, risk, and technology

 ### 📌 Highlights
 - 4 years in external audit at KPMG (data analysis, controls, risk assessment)